 About the Photographer

 Object Orange members are known only by their first names: Christian, Jacques, Greg, Mike, and Andy.
-The group has been featured by GOOD Magazine, Newsweek, The Economist, The Detroiter, and NPR.
+From 2005-2007, the group painted abandoned and dilapidated houses in Detroit with the Disney color “Tiggerific” orange.
+Gaining national media attention, the group has been featured by GOOD Magazine, Newsweek, The Economist, The Detroiter, and NPR.
 The photographs have been exhibited throughout the United States, as well as in Vienna, Austria, and Windsor, Canada.
 The photographs are included in the collections of the Cranbrook Art Museum in Bloomfield Hills, MI, the University of Michigan Museum of Art and Michigan Union in Ann Arbor, MI, and the Detroit Institute of Art.